14 Cocktail Trends That Could Be The Next Frosé

-Want a sneak peak at what you’ll soon be drinking at your favorite bars?
+Want a sneak peak at what you’ll soon be drinking at your favourite bars?

 Every summer, about 15,000 bartenders, restaurant owners, and spirits-industry types from around the world gather in New Orleans.
 Why?
 For Tales of the Cocktail — a week of drink tastings, pairings dinners, cocktail-nerd seminars, and raucous parties.
 They mix, muddle, and mull what’s new and next in drinks.